 Willie Mae’s Scotch House was established in 1957 as a bar in New Orleans’ Historic Treme neighborhood.
 The aromas of Mississippi and Louisiana cuisine emanating from the kitchen filled the air and brought on constant demand for delicious food.
 Ms. Willie Mae Seaton was honored with the prestigious James Beard Award for “America’s Classic Restaurant for the Southern Region

 Meribo, pronounced "Muh-REE-bo" is a word we coined by combining two Italian words: Meridionale (southern) and Cibo (food).
 We like to think if an Italian chef was dropped off in south Louisiana this is the type of food they would cook.

-Join us for breakfast, lunch & dinner.
+Join us for lunch & dinner.
+We also offer catering!